Overview

 Depending on the type of infection, aspergillosis can cause a variety of serious complications:

-• Systemic infection.
-The most serious complication of invasive aspergillosis is the spread of the infection to other parts of your body, especially your brain, heart and kidneys.
-Invasive aspergillosis spreads rapidly and may be fatal.
+- Systemic infection.
+The most serious complication of invasive aspergillosis is the spread of the infection to other parts of your body.
+It may spread to your brain, heart and kidneys.
+Invasive aspergillosis spreads quickly and may be fatal.

 Prevention

-It's nearly impossible to avoid exposure to aspergillus, but if you have had a transplant or are undergoing chemotherapy, try to stay away from places where you're likely to encounter mold, such as construction sites, compost piles and buildings that store grain.
-If you have a weakened immune system, your doctor may advise you to wear a face mask to avoid being exposed to aspergillus and other airborne infectious agents.
+It's nearly impossible to avoid exposure to aspergillus.
+If you have had a transplant or are undergoing chemotherapy, try to stay away from places where you're likely to encounter mold.
+Places may include construction sites, compost piles and buildings that store grain.
+If you have a weakened immune system, your healthcare professional may advise you to wear a face mask to avoid being exposed to aspergillus and other airborne infectious agents.